Every year OSBM prepares two types of population estimates for every municipality in North Carolina:

 Add the annexation/detachment and include the annexation/detachment date.
 It will be included in our population estimates going forward.

-No, the annexations that occurred prior to January 2, 2010 are included within our model using another method.
-These historical annexations would have been included within your total land area for the 2010 Census.
+No, the annexations that occurred prior to January 2, 2020 are included within our model using another method.
+These historical annexations would have been included within your total land area for the 2020 Census.
+If you believe that previous annexations were not included in your 2020 Census count, see:

 No. You do not need to send us the ordinance.
 By certifying and submitting the survey, you are acknowledging that the information on annexations and detachments is complete.
 However, you are required to submit the annexation to the Secretary of State’s office.

 You may view the annexations previously filed with the Secretary of State Land Records Division.
 The Secretary of State will accept any final annexation not previously filed.
-Questions regarding annexation filing with the Secretary of State should be directed to John Bridgers, firstname.lastname@example.org, 919-807-2207.
+Questions regarding annexation filing with the Secretary of State should be directed to: firstname.lastname@example.org, 919-807-2207.

 Yes.
-An actual count of occupied housing units in annexed areas must be provided and should not include seasonal or vacant units.
+An actual count of housing units in annexed areas must be provided.
 An actual count of people in the annexed area may also be supplied.
 DO NOT estimate the population; if the actual count is not available, the Office of State Budget and Management will estimate the number.

-For older annexations (those occurring between January 2, 2010 and July 1, 2018), please update the count and count date if new occupied housing units have been added to the annexation.
-Include only housing units occupied by full-time residents.
+For older annexations (those occurring between January 2, 2020 and July 1, 2021), please update the count and count date if new housing units have been added to the annexation.

 By certifying the boundary and annexation survey, you are acknowledging that you have reviewed the annexation data that we have reported and either made no changes or added information (new annexations/detachments or occupied housing and population counts) and that the information is correct to the best of your knowledge.